DaveStrickland/AstroPhotography/README.md

 #### Developers Only

-Run the test suite.
+Formatting and linting follow `Ruff`.

+The test suite is very limited and will be rewritten at some stage.
 For reasons I haven't resolved running pytest as a stand-alone runs into the path issues related to https://docs.pytest.org/en/latest/pythonpath.html

 ```bash